schollz/norns.online/README.md

 **collaborate.** use the *norns.online* script to connect to other norns via "*rooms*." anyone in a "room" shares live audio. the latency is ~4 seconds, so you can imagine that you all are playing together while being socially distanced by a distance of a quarter-mile.

-**share.** use the *norns.online/share* script to upload or download tapes and also download script dumps. scripts that support will have `SHARE` available to load script tapes.
+**share.** use the *norns.online* script to upload or download tapes. individual scripts also can upload/download script saves by going to the `SHARE` parameter (in global parameters).

 _note:_ the script requires `ffmpeg` and `mpv`, which are automatically installed if you use this program (~300 MB).